If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 I’ve talked to many business owners who struggle to simplify the messaging on their website.
 If you offer a complex or highly personalized service, it can be a real challenge to figure out exactly what it is that you offer.
 But even though Ordermark offers a pretty sophisticated platform for restaurant POS systems, they still manage to simplify the language on the page and explain what they offer in a clear-cut way.
 You can explain more about your product or service on the sales call… but on the landing page, try to keep things simple and specific.

-19. Baby Bathwater Institute — For B2B Event Promotion
+19. Baby Bathwater Institute Landing Page — For B2B Event Promotion

 The Takeaway: Clearly understand your brand’s personality.
 And SHOW your brand’s personality.